childmindresearch/MoBI-View/README.md

 1. **Stream Discovery**: The application automatically discovers available LSL streams.
 2. **Visualization**: Streams are displayed in appropriate plot widgets based on their type (EEG vs non-EEG).
 3. **Control Panel**: A tree view on the left shows available streams and channels.
-This control panel can be moved or seperated out of the main window.
+This control panel can be moved or separated out of the main window.
 4. **Channel Selection**: Toggle visibility of individual channels by clicking on their boxes in the Control Panel.

 ## Future Directions